 When choosing Layer 2, you should do research on the characteristics that matter most to your business.
 It would be wise to consider such factors as the size of the platform’s ecosystem, how many transactions it can handle per second, and how much time it will take to withdraw tokens.
 Then, you will need to align these characteristics with your project goals.

 If you struggle to make the right decision or have a complex project in mind, you can partner with blockchain consultants, someone like…ummm…oh yes, our team!
-Fifteen years of experience, 450+ projects, and certified consultants and developers on board have left us equipped to deliver successful solutions to our clients.
+Seventeen years of experience, 450+ projects, and certified blockchain consultants and developers on board have left us equipped to deliver successful solutions to our clients.

 Contact us for advice and we will come up with an effective solution that fits smoothly with your business needs.